New Range of Succulent Plants

 Leaf cuttings need to be misted every day or so with a fine spray of water and should start to produce a new mini plant after 2-4 weeks.
 Some varieties will propagate better from either a stem or leaf cutting, it's important to check the variety you have before choosing your propagation method.

-As we’ve said, succulents are desert plants so the compost you use should be very free draining but also quite low in nutrients.
+Succulent Compost As we've said, succulents are desert plants so the compost you use should be very free draining but also quite low in nutrients.
 You can purchase a cacti and succulent compost mix or you can make up you own using potting compost, coir and horticultural grit or perlite.

 The mix we use is 2 parts potting compost, 1 part coir, 2 part coarse sand and 1 part perlite.
 It is OK to use a standard multipurpose compost (which will have fertiliser added) as bulking up with the other additions reduce the amount of fertiliser in the mix.

-Again, coming back to our desert conditions, succulents should be allowed to dry out between watering in the same way they would in their natural environment.
+Watering Succulents Again, coming back to our desert conditions, succulents should be allowed to dry out between watering in the same way they would in their natural environment.
 These are tough plants and will more likely suffer from pampering rather than neglect.
 From October to March plants should not be watered at all other than a light misting with a spray bottle.
 From April plants should be watered approx every 2 weeks depending on their position (full sun or partial shade).

 If you want to give them the super deluxe treatment, water with tepid rainwater instead of tap water.
 This is because minerals in tap water can build up in the soil and can leave deposits on the leaves.
 You might feel life is too short to bother with the tepid water but they actually do seem to grow better, they certainly don't like cold, wet roots.

-Succulents flower at different times (autumn or spring) depending on the variety.
+Flowering Succulents flower at different times (autumn or spring) depending on the variety.
 In their natural habitat they follow a pattern between a dry season when they rest and a rainy season when they flower.

 You can simulate the seasons and get the best flowers by keeping watering to a minimum for the rest period followed by an increase in water and a little feed when the plant enters its flowering period.
 Check the flowering period for the variety you are growing so get your timing right.

-Most varieties are not hardy so are best planted in pots when growing outside so they can be moved indoors in winter.
+Where to plant Most varieties are not hardy so are best planted in pots when growing outside so they can be moved indoors in winter.
 Personally I think they look their best planted in bowls as in the photo above.
 There is plenty of inspiration online where home growers have created some fantastic looking displays.

 The majority of succulents have fibrous roots which grow close to the surface so are well suited shallow pots or wide bowls.
 Unglazed terracotta is a good option as they warm up quickly (if growing outside), they are also porous which allows the compost to drain and dry quicker after rain.